devKaos117/tech.lib/tech.lib/Linux/Commands/less.md

 > [!info] File Paginator

-Similar to [[more]], but allows for backward movement in the file as well as forward movement.
+Similar to [[Linux/Commands/more|more]], but allows for backward movement in the file as well as forward movement.
 Also, less does not have to read the entire input file before starting, so with large input files it starts up faster than text editors

 ## Command
 ```txt